CILEX 2022 Examinations

-CILEx remains committed to the safety and wellbeing of all its members, learners and staff.
-As COVID-19 continues to present a range of challenges at national, regional and local level, CILEx has made the decision for the 2021 examination sessions to be delivered online.
+CILEX remains committed to the safety and wellbeing of all its members, learners and staff.
+As COVID-19 continues to present a range of challenges at national, regional and local level, CILEX has made the decision for the 2022 examination sessions to be delivered online.

 All learners registered for exams will receive everything they need to help them prepare for, and sit, the exams online.

-Please contact us directly through the General Enquiries form with any specific questions or concerns relating to your individual circumstances.
+Please contact us directly through the General Enquiries form with any specific questions, concerns or complaints relating to your individual circumstances.

 Key Dates and Deadlines

 Equipment & System Requirements